1. What does CSA stand for?

 4. I am bored of getting the same fruit three weeks in a row in the beginning of the season.
 Why can’t we have more variety?

 We are only able to provide what is seasonally available at the farms we work with.
 There may be a stretch of time when there is only one or two fruits available (most likely when we transition from berries to stone fruits) because not many fruits grow abundantly in the area local to New York City.
 Unlike vegetables, fruit is quite limited.
-However, more variety will be seen the further along we are into the season.
-In addition, produce is extremely sensitive to weather and other conditions.
-This year, many farms were unable to produce cherries due to intense heat and our fruit berry farmer lost its entire Tri-Star strawberry crop to the mouths of deer.
+However, we’ll see more variety as the season progresses.

 5. How come I see certain varieties of fruit or vegetables available at the farmers market or grocery store that we don’t have at the CSA?

-Grocery stores purchase produce from all across the world.
-However, most of this produce travels for long periods of time and loses much of its flavor in this process.
+Grocery stores purchase produce from all across the world that travels for long periods of time, losing much of its flavor and nutrients along the way.

-At the farmers market, all the farms are local, which have the advantages as listed above.
-However, the majority of the farms are not organic.
+At the farmers market, all the farms are local; however, the majority of the farms are not organic.
 It’s always important to ask a farmer their growing practices if this is a concern to you.
 Because our farmer is organic and does not use any spray, some items may be more expensive due to the extra labor required.
-Feel free to ask us any questions about how much a specific item is if you are curious.

 8. Will I be able to pick what I get in each share?